turbo/justContext.js/README.md

 The `jctx` styles and hides the menu.
 The unique ID is re-used here to identify the parent.
 The `data-action` attribute of each menu entry is the string that is passed to the action handler when an entry is pressed.

+**Action Handling**

-6. Define your action handler.
+1. Define your action handler.
 A simple example that just displays the passed action is:

 ```HTML
 <!-- Defining a sample action handler (for all menus) -->